 5. Comfort foods (and beverages).
 Viruses can make little tummies a volatile place.
 Since replenishing liquids is vital – particularly when there’s vomiting – Kennedy pours Vernor’s soda for stomach bugs, and doles out popsicles for fevers.
 Her husband also fixes up staples from his childhood sick days: chicken noodle soup and cheese bread.
 When those solid foods start settling again, Macomb might whip up Jell-O or run to McDonald’s for a rare milkshake.
 “It’s more like a ‘sick’ kind of food,” she says.

 7. Back on track.
-Typically, most colds wrap up within two to three days, says Sue Zacharski, an elementary school nurse in Pontiac.
+Typically, most colds wrap up within two to three days, says Sue Zacharski, who worked as an elementary school nurse in Pontiac.
 Toward the tail end, get kids back on track with a few everyday chores, like tidying the bed or getting the backpack prepped.
 And, if the sick time is a bit longer, some homework won’t hurt.
-"Many times, children shouldn’t be in school, but they’re not too sick where they can’t be doing something," Zacharski says.
+“Many times, children shouldn’t be in school, but they’re not too sick where they can’t be doing something,” Zacharski says.

 Find out about identifying the signs and symptoms of childhood illness so you know when it’s time to keep them home for rest.

 This post was originally published in 2009 and has been updated for 2016.